 Tell your landlord or agent if you are self-isolating or have symptoms of coronavirus.
 Viewings should not happen in those circumstances.

 You could offer to show the property to new tenants through a virtual viewing on your phone.

 If you rent a room in a shared house or house in multiple occupation (HMO), your landlord or agent can arrange viewings of empty rooms but must follow the Welsh Government guidance.

 Rough sleeping, in temporary accommodation or sofa surfing?

 Many local councils in Wales are working to provide accommodation and support during the coronavirus pandemic to people who are sleeping rough.

 If you do not have anywhere to live you should contact your local council or your support worker as soon as you can.
 Find contact details for your local council here.

-The council should help you make a homelessness application and, if you are sleeping rough, or at risk of finding yourself on the street, the council should decide that you are in priority need and give you emergency accommodation.
+The council should help you make a homelessness application and, if you are sleeping rough, or at risk of finding yourself on the street, they should give you emergency accommodation.
 This is because coronavirus can spread very easily and if you are sleeping on the streets it is very difficult for you to keep to the government health advice for hygiene, self-isolation and social distancing.

 - due to leave prison or hospital but have no where safe to go

 - sofa surfing